Emiliano Sordi: PFL season 2021

 Sordi started the 2021 season at PFL 2, where he beat Chris Camozzi via unanimous decision.
 He then fought Dan Spohn to a draw at PFL 5, qualifying to the 2021 playoffs.

 At PFL 9, Sordi lost via unanimous decision to Antônio Carlos Júnior, who would later then become the PFL 2021 Light Heavyweight Tournament Champion.

 PFL season 2022

 Sordi was expected to face Josh Silveira at PFL 1, but his opponent pulled out of the fight three days before the event.
 Sordi instead faced late-replacement Cory Hendricks, and lost via technical knockout.

 At PFL 4, Sordi lost to Delan Monte.
 With two losses, Sordi failed to qualify to the playoffs.

 Post PFL

 In 2023, Sordi decided to leave PFL and signed a one-fight deal with UAE Warriors.
 He fought Asylzhan Bakhytzhanuly at UAE Warriors 36, and lost via technical knockout.

 Sordi beat Markus Perez in May 2023.

 Global Fight League

 On 11 December 2024, it was announced that Sordi was signed by Global Fight League.
 However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Return to PFL

+Sordi faced Simeon Powell on May 2, 2026, at PFL Sioux Falls.
+He lost the fight via technical knockout in round three.

+Sordi is scheduled to face Abraham Bably on October 16, 2026, at PFL Chicago 2.